|SUMMER LONG TERM HORSE RENTAL RATES (SUBJECT TO CHANGE WITHOUT NOTICE):||Per Horse|

 |SADDLES AND TACK, HEALTH PAPERS AND SHOES|

-***Renter is responsible for furnishing return health papers through their local veterinarian
+***This is a legal requirement if horse is taken outside Colorado.
+Renter responsible for furnishing return health papers through local veterinarian.

-Summer horse rentals may be extended through November 20th for an additional fee.
-The rent extension is due, and payable by October 5th.
-Please call if other arrangements are necessary.
+Summer horse rentals may be extended through November 15th for an additional fee.
+The rent extension is due, and payable by September 1st.
+Please call us if extensions or other arrangements are necessary.

-Rentals within 150 miles of Longmont, or Craig, Colorado will have a one (1) time complimentary delivery and pickup.
-After the initial distance of 150 miles, there will be a charge of $4.00 per loaded mile.
+Rentals within 100 miles of either Longmont or Craig, Colorado include a one-time complimentary delivery and pickup.
+After the initial distance of 100 miles, there will be a charge of $4.00 per loaded mile.
 For exchanges, see horse exchange policy below.

-Horses leaving Colorado will be charged an additional $80.00 per horse, to cover health and brand papers which are required by law.
-Please let us know as soon as possible if your rental horses will be leaving the state of Colorado.
-Also, please be aware that the renter is responsible for supplying current health papers, at the renter’s expense, for the return of horses to Colorado.
+Horses leaving Colorado or going to private board barns will be charged an additional $100.00 per horse, to cover health and brand papers as required by law.
+Please let us know within ten to fourteen days prior if your rental horses will be leaving the state of Colorado.
+Also, please be aware that the renter is responsible for supplying current health papers, and EIA testing (Coggins Test) papers if necessary, at the renter’s expense, for the return of horses to Colorado.

 We take the health of our horses seriously.
-If horses are returned, or found prior to return, with wither sores, kidney sores, and/or damaged so as to be unusable for the remainder of summer season (September 17th) or hunting season (August to November 20th), the renter will be charged $600.00 for each injured or damaged horse.
+If horses are returned injured–or discovered to be injured in the course of the rental–so as to be unusable for the remainder of summer season (September 17th) or hunting season (August to November 20th), the renter will be charged $800.00 for each injured or damaged horse.
+This includes wither sores, kidney sores, and/or other damage.

-If injury of the horse is permanent, or death of a horse should occur, the renter will pay the fair market value of the horse, $3000.000 per horse.
+If injury of the horse is permanent, or if death of a horse should occur, the renter will pay $4000.00, per horse.

 Sombrero Ranches, Inc. d/b/a Colorado Horses, Inc. reserves the right to remove horses at our discretion at any time during your contract due to neglect, misuse, abuse, or lack of timely payments.